Catherine O'Leary

-Great Chicago Fire
+Great Chicago Fire and the legend

-1871 illustration from Harper's Magazine depicting a shocked Mrs. O'Leary seeing her cow kicking over the lantern while she is milking.
+1871 Harper's Magazine illustration of Mrs O'Leary and her cow, showing the alleged cause of the fire.

-On the evening of October 8, 1871, a fire consumed the O'Leary family's barn at 137 DeKoven Street.
-Due to a high wind and dry conditions, it spread to burn a large percentage of the city, an event known as the Great Chicago Fire.
+On the evening of October 8, 1871, a fire began in the O'Leary family's barn on DeKoven Street.
+Fueled by dry conditions and strong winds, the fire spread rapidly and destroyed a large portion of Chicago.